-This course is an intensive study of the fundamentals of sentence structure and an introduction to paragraph development, attending to grammar, punctuation, spelling, and vocabulary development.
-Required for students who have an ACT score of 14 or below, or an ASSET score of 36 or below, or Compass Writing score of 42 or below.
+This course is an intensive study of English skills, such as grammar, punctuation, and mechanics through the study and focus of writing skills and writing skills improvement for success in upper level English courses and other disciplines.
+This course is required for students who have an ACT English score of 14 or below, ASSET Writing score of 36 or below, COMPASS Writing score of 42 or below, or ACCU-PLACER Writing score of 75 or below.
+(3 SCH)